-Course: Drafting
+Course: CAD Drafting ^

-Semesters: 1

-Credit: 1
+Semesters: Credit: Course Description:

-Drafting is the beginning course for students in a series of drafting courses.
+Drafting is the first in a series of drafting courses.
 This course should be taken by anyone interested in entering the manufacturing, engineering, architectural and related fields.
 The focus of this course is to learn the fundamentals of 2D drafting by using the most current Autodesk software.